marisj/financials/README.md

 ## Usage
-To pull data for a specific quarter:
+To pull data from a specific quarter's filings (10-Qs and 10-Ks):
 ```
 from financials.xbrl import XBRL